Rust and Cosmopolitan Libc

 so there’s room for experimentation and submitting PRs with Rust code (like with

-) and to Cosmopolitan Libc (implementing the libunwind
+backtrace) and to Cosmopolitan Libc (implementing the libunwind stubs or

 filling out the pthreads API).